sa5bke/flatpak-openspace/README.md

 * Some planet images are not displaying correctly
 * A wrapper script should be included that will take care of setting up the environment

+## Prerequisites

+Download and install [Flatpak](https://www.flatpak.org/setup/) for your distribution and add **flathub** as an repo.
+Also install **flatpak-builder**.

+To be able to run and comipile you also need the freedesktop runtime and SDK:

+`sudo flatpak install flathub org.freedesktop.Platform//18.08 org.freedesktop.Sdk//18.08`

+You would also benefit from atleast **6 GB** of RAM to avoid swapping.

 ## How to install

 A repo will be added later, for now **flatpak-builder** is needed.